-Getting the answers to your evaluation will go a long way towards growing healthy, green grass, so let’s address each question one by one.
+Getting these answers to your evaluation will go a long way towards growing healthy, green grass, so let’s address each question one by one.

-If you are unsure of the type of grass you have, place some cuttings in a Ziploc bag and bring them to your closest garden center.
-Experts there should quickly identify your grass type.
+If you are unsure of the type of grass you have, place some cuttings in a sandwich bag and bring them to your closest garden center.
+The experts there should quickly identify your grass type.
 The most common warm-season grasses in our area are St. Augustine, Bermuda, and to a lesser degree, Zosia.
 Knowing what you have is an important step as it will help dictate the types of products to use.